Harvest and Jam: Optimal Self-Sustainable Jamming Attacks against Remote State Estimation: Simulations

 \subsection{Results for Perfect Channel Information}

-1) {\it\bf Structural Resutls}: The optimal policy at the specific values of $(\tau^{(1)},\tau^{(2)})$ under the conditions $H^{(1)}=G^{(1)}=H^{(2)}=G^{(2)}=s_1$, $b=1$ and $E=1$ is presented in Fig.~\ref{fig:monotonic}.
-We observe clear action transitions between a certain threshold, which confirms the structural results established in Theorem~\ref{thm:structure}.
+1) {\it\bf Structural Results:} Fig.~\ref{fig:monotonic} presents the optimal policy at specific values of $(\tau^{(1)},\tau^{(2)})$ under conditions $b=2$ and $E=1$, for different channel realizations.
+We observe clear action transitions between a certain threshold and the action $a^{(i)}$ is non-decreasing in $\tau^{(i)}$, which confirms the structural results established in Theorem~\ref{thm:structure}.

-2) {\it\bf Policy Comparison}: To demonstrate the optimality of the relative value iteration algorithm, we compare its performance agains two alternative strategies: a greedy algorithm and a random policy.
-In the greedy algorithm, the attacker allocates the maximum possible power to the channel with the highest $\tau^{(i)}$ value, then to the channel with the second-highest $\tau^{(i)}$ value, and so forth, until the battery is exhausted.
-The average rewards obtained from these strategies are presented in Table~\ref{tb:compare}.
+2) {\it\bf Policy Comparison}: To demonstrate the optimality of the relative value iteration algorithm, we compare its performance against two alternative strategies: a greedy algorithm and a random policy.
+In the greedy algorithm, the attacker allocates the maximum available power to the channel with the largest $\tau^{(i)}$, then proceeds to the the-largest $\tau^{(i)}$, and so forth, until the battery is exhausted.
+The average rewards achieved by these strategies are presented in Table~\ref{tb:compare}.
 It is evident that relative value iteration achieves the highest reward.
-On the other hand, Theorem~\ref{thm:structure} establishes that it is beneficial to allocate more power to channels with larger $\tau^{(i)}$.
-Therefore, as foreshadowed by Theorem~\ref{thm:structure}, the greedy algorithm performs comparably to the relative value iteration algorithm while exhibiting a substantial performance improvement compared with the random baseline.
+Moreover, Theorem~\ref{thm:structure} suggests that allocating more power to channels with larger $\tau^{(i)}$ is beneficial.
+Consistent with this insight, the greedy algorithm exhibits a substantial performance improvement compared with the random baseline.